rdnewman/loba/README.md

 ### Deprecations

 #### 1.0.0
-In v0.3.x, to allow Loba notes to write to the log while in :production, an options hash as `{:production => true}` was used; this is now specified directly via Ruby-2.x style keywords, e.g., `production: true`.
-THIS IS A BREAKING CHANGE from v0.3.0.
+In v0.3.0, to allow Loba notes to write to the log while in :production, an options hash as `{:production => true}` was introduced; this is now specified directly via Ruby-2.x style keywords, e.g., `production: true`.
+THIS IS A BREAKING CHANGE FROM v0.3.0 and earlier versions.

-`true` or `false` given as a argument (for instance, third argument to `Loba.val`) in 0.2.0 and earlier is completely removed.

 #### 0.3.0
 In prior versions, to allow Loba notes to write to the log while in :production, an optional third argument could be supplied as merely a boolean value.
 In 0.3.0 and later versions, this must now be specified as part of an options hash as `{:production => true}`